Top 5 Best Bang for Your Buck fireplace grates

 • 【HIGH-QUALITY MATERIAL】 - The fireplace wood frame is made of thick solid diamond-shaped solid steel rods, with black high-temperature paint finish, suitable for indoor decorative wood-burning fireplaces, backyard patio burning stoves and many more.

-AMAGABELI GARDEN & HOME Fireplace Log Grate 30 inch Wrought Iron Fire Place Grates Heavy Duty Solid Steel Indoor Chimney Hearth 3/4" Bar Outdoor Firepit Wood Stove Firewood Burning Rack Holder
+AMAGABELI GARDEN & HOME Fireplace Log Grate 17 inch Wrought Iron Fire Grates Heavy Duty Solid Steel Chimney Hearth 3/4" Bar Outdoor Firepit Firewood Log Indoor Wood Stove Burning Rack Holder

-• Solid structure: 7 steel bars, V-shape rack hold fire starter and kindling close to fire white birch logs for easy lighting.
+• Solid structure:6 steel bars, V-shape rack hold fire starter and kindling close to fire white birch logs for easy lighting.
 Wide bars make it easier to hold wood, coal burning securely.

 No. 3